mk-fg/git-nerps/README.rst

   TODO: change key used for tainted file(s).

+TODO: command to find all encrypted files and auto-setup attrs

 TODO: how to remove accidentally comitted secret from a repository history.

 .. _phonetic alphabet: https://en.wikipedia.org/wiki/NATO_phonetic_alphabet